Matthew-T-Fergusson/Coursera_Getting_and_Cleaning_Data/CodeBook.Rmd

 #Activity_Recognition_Data_5

+Below are descriptions of the columns ("Subject", "row_id", "activity", "MeasurementType", "Axis", "mean", and "std") found in the data set produced prior to taking averages.

 * Subject
     * Description: Identifyer differentiating the 30 volunteer subjects that were used to collect the data.
     * Data Type: integer